bburns/LanguageModels/doc/report/Report.md

 Word prediction is the task of predicting the most likely words following the preceding text.
-This has many applications, such as suggesting the next word as text is entered, or as an aid in resolving ambiguity in speech and handwriting recognition.
+This has many applications, such as suggesting the next word as text is entered, as an aid in resolving ambiguity in speech and handwriting recognition, or machine translation.

 The generation of a likely word given prior words goes back to Claude Shannon's work on information theory [Shannon1948] based in part on Markov models